foxdelay/Erictest/readme.txt

 file name is readme
-readme is a unicode without bom file
+readme is a unicode without bom fid